-eBay workers who sent spiders to couple to plead guilty
+eBay workers who sent spiders, cyberstalked couple to plead guilty

 The four expected to plead guilty are Brian Gilbert, 51; Stephanie Popp, 32; Stephanie Stockwell, 26; and Veronica Zea, 26, according to The Boston Globe.

-All live in San Jose, California, except for Stockwell, who lives in Redwood City, California,
+All live in San Jose, California, except for Stockwell, who lives in Redwood City, California.

 They are among seven former eBay employees charged in the case, in which the Massachusetts couple had other disturbing items sent to their home, including a funeral wreath and a bloody pig Halloween mask.

-The employees also sent pornographic magazines with the husband’s name on them to their neighbor’s house and planned to break into the couple’s garage to install a GPS device on their car, officials said.

-Their lawyers either declined to comment or didn’t immediately return emails seeking responses Wednesday.

 They are all charged with conspiracy to commit cyberstalking and conspiracy to tamper with a witness.
+Their lawyers either declined to comment or didn’t immediately return emails seeking comment Wednesday.

+The employees also sent pornographic magazines with the husband’s name on them to their neighbor’s house, planned to break into the couple’s garage to install a GPS device on their car, and posted the couple’s names and address online, advertising things like yard sales and encouraging strangers to knock on the door if the pair wasn’t outside, officials said.

-The suspects engaged in “systematic campaign fueled by the resources of a Fortune 500 company to emotionally and psychologically terrorize this middle-aged couple in Natick,” U.S. Attorney for Massachusetts Andrew Lelling said at a June news conference when charges were announced.
+The suspects engaged in a “systematic campaign fueled by the resources of a Fortune 500 company to emotionally and psychologically terrorize this middle-aged couple in Natick,” U.S. Attorney Andrew Lelling said at a news conference when charges were announced in June.

 An internal investigation was launched after San Jose, California-based eBay was notified by law enforcement of “suspicious actions by its security personnel,” company officials wrote in a prepared statement.
 The employees were ultimately fired, the company said.